Milldrew-Soft/vim-go-bookmark/.github/issue_template.md

-> What is the latest commit SHA in your installed vim-gitgutter?
+> What is the latest commit SHA in your installed vim-go-bookmark?

 > What vim/nvim version are you on?